 In the last several years, Amazon has become a giant problem for its suppliers because of accounts receivable deduction chargebacks.
 If you are an Amazon supplier, chances are you are leaking more and more profits from increasing charges from Amazon…charges for non-compliance with their rules for order, shipping, delivery, and fulfillment.

-Navigating the Complex Supply Network
+Navigating Amazon’s Supply Network

-1. Comply with the rules, to begin with.
+1. Comply with the rules to begin with.

 2. Quickly react to and correct your errors so they do not become systemic.

-3. Dispute Amazon chargeback errors before the short time-bar to get your money back.
+3. Dispute Amazon chargeback errors before the short time bar to get your money back.

-Maintaining Supplier Performance Ratings
+Amazon Supplier Performance Ratings

 Like most large retailers, Amazon rates your fulfillment performance over time and adjusts its chargeback amounts accordingly.
 This can stack against you very quickly if you perform poorly.